Blananas2/The-KTANE-Machine/1) README.md

 Disclaimers:
 The code for these solvers may be messy and/or inefficient, I’m not a good programmer and I never claim to be, this is just for fun.
-Also, This is my first Github repo, as such, some things may not make much sense.
+Also, this is my first Github repo, as such, some things may not make much sense.

 New solvers for modules will be created in the order they were released.

 These solvers use `console.log();` in Javascript to give answers.
 So if your IDE can use it, than you can insert code into there.
 Alternatively, you can use https://tio.run/# and put the code into there.

 **How to use the bot:**
-- Find the text file named after the module you would like to solve
+- Find the text file named after the module you would like to solve.
 - Copy your code into your IDE of choice (or tio.run).
 - Only change the variables at the very top of the code _before_ the 1st single line gap.
 - Run the code for the answer to be placed into the console.